 Sword-dew flowed Off the bed on the floor.
 Bloody hands and feet of the king One saw cut off.
 On his head fell Jormunrek, Frothing in blood.
 On the shield This is painted.

-The king saw Men so stand That a ring they made ’Round his house 206Sorle and Hamder Were both at once, With slippery stones, Struck to the ground
+The king saw Men so stand That a ring they made ’Round his house.
+206Sorle and Hamder Were both at once, With slippery stones, Struck to the ground.

 King Jormunrek Ordered Gjuke’s descendants Violently to be stoned When they came to take the life Of Swanhild’s husband.
 All sought to pay Jonaker’s sons With blows and wounds.